The best vintage brownie recipes have all stood the test of time

 - Cocoa and/or baking chocolate

 Made from chip-resistant earthenware, this mixing bowl is perfect for stirring up bread and cookie dough, as well as cake batter, pastries and pudding mixes.
-Intricately embossed with forest scenes featuring whimsical forest animals, the pattern is designed to help you maintain a secure grip on the bowl while mixing.
-And it's really pretty, too!
+Intricately embossed with scenes of whimsical forest animals, the pattern is designed to help you maintain a secure grip on the bowl while mixing - and it's really pretty, too!

 Optional ingredients might include:

-- Chocolate chips (or other flavor chips like white chocolate or peanut butter)
+- Chocolate chips (or other flavored chips like white chocolate, butterscotch, or peanut butter)

-- Add-ins like marshmallows, coconut, cream cheese and maraschino cherries
+- Add-ins like marshmallows, coconut, cream cheese, chocolate candies, and/or maraschino cherries

 Make brownies a family tradition!